 What Is Eye Discharge?

 Generally, when we wake up from our sleep, we experience a sticky, semi-solid, mucoid substance at the corner of our eyes.
 That substance is known as eye discharge.
-The consistency of the eye discharge may vary from watery or mucoid or dry-powder depending on the rate of evaporation of the liquid.
+The consistency of the eye discharge may vary from watery or mucoid or dry powder depending on the rate of evaporation of the liquid.

 Eye discharge contains mucus, oil, skin cells, and certain other debris that accumulates at the corner of our eyes when we sleep.
 This eye discharge is also known as rheum or sleep.
 The eye discharge plays an important role in removing the waste, dirt, and harmful debris from the front surface of our eyes and the tear film.
-The conjunctive produces the watery mucoid substance called mucin and the meibomian glands secrets an oily substance.
+The conjunctive produces the watery mucoid substance called mucin and the meibomian glands secret an oily substance.
 The mucin helps to wash away the dirt and the oily substance helps in lubrication.
 Apart from protecting the eye discharge also keeps our eyes hydrated.

 What is the phenomenon of eye discharge accumulation?

 Our average blinking frequency is 15-20 times per minute.
 When we blink the eye discharge containing mucus and dirt gets washed off continuously.
 It is a protective mechanism of the eye.
-But when we sleep, we are not blinking, so the mucoid or watery eye discharge gets accumulated at the corner of our eyes.
+But when we sleep, we are not blinking, so the mucoid or watery eye discharge accumulates at the corner of our eyes.
 Some amount of eye discharge or rheum is normal when we wake up.
-But if you are having excessive thick, opaque, green or yellowish, purulent eye discharge accompanied by redness, swelling, eye pain, or sensitivity to light, it may indicate an eye infection.
+But if you are having excessive thick, opaque, green, or yellowish, purulent eye discharge accompanied by redness, swelling, eye pain, or sensitivity to light, it may indicate an eye infection.